stoermelder/vcvrack-packone/docs/Mirror.md

 ![MIRROR CV-ports](./Mirror-unmap.gif)

-### CV-ports
+## CV-ports

 The module has eight input-ports (range 0..10V) which can be dynamically assigned to any parameter of the mapped modules and control it by CV.

 ![MIRROR CV-ports](./Mirror-cv.gif)

-### Presets
+## Presets

 Many modules have an internal state which has nothing to do with the parameters on the panel.
 You can't automatically sync this internal state using MIRROR but you can trigger a manual sync to get all modules into the same initial state.

 ![MIRROR sync](./Mirror-sync.gif)

-### Additional features
+## Additional features

-Mapping many parameters can result in quite high CPU usage.
-If automation at audio rate is needed you can enable "Audio rate processing" on the context menu: By default only on every 32th audio sample every mapped parameter is updated and the CPU usage is reduced to about a 32th.
+- Mapping many parameters can result in quite high CPU usage.
+If automation at audio rate is needed you can enable _Audio rate processing_ on the context menu: By default only on every 32th audio sample every mapped parameter is updated and the CPU usage is reduced to about a 32th.

-If you find the mapping indicators distracting you can disable them on the context menu.
+- If you find the mapping indicators distracting you can disable them on the context menu.

+- Added in v1.8.0: The context menu option _Sync module presets_ works even if the mirrored module does not have any parameters, like [VCV Host](https://library.vcvrack.com/VCV-Host/Host).

 MIRROR was added in v1.6.0 of PackOne.